 The memory constraints of different HMIs can vary, and some are equipped with extra slots for memory capacity to be upgraded.
 Memory can affect everything from processing power and performance to more advanced features and calculations.

 Need help choosing an HMI panel for your automation system?
 We can help.
-Get in touch with Motion Ai automation experts today.
+Get in touch with Motion Automation Intelligence automation experts today.